msveshnikov/jira-clone-autocode/docs/product_owner_recommendations.md

-Here's my prioritized product backlog and recommendations for the JIRA Clone project:
+Here's my prioritized product backlog and recommendations for the JIRA  project:

 ### 1. Prioritized Features for Next Sprint